go-imports-organizer/gio/README.md

 Tells `goio` which order the definitions should be matched against in.
 Lower numbers are first, higher numbers are last.

 It is important to ensure the correct `matchorder` is used, expecially if any of your `regexp` have any kind of overlap, such as having a module name of `github.com/example/mymodule` and a group definition for `github.com/example`.
 You would want to make sure that your `module` definition was matched first or those imports would get rolled into the `github.com/example` one because it is less specific.

-#### DisplayOrder
-An integer, valid values are -n...n

-The order in which the blocks of imports should be displayed in each file.
-Lower numbers are first, higher numbers are last